Skumarr53/Santhosk-Kumar-Portfolio/readme.md

 Topics: *Sentiment analysis, sklearn pipeline, Text-processing, Word2Vec, Gensim,*

 Built a Sentiment analysis tool that classifies reviews to gain an overview of the customer's opinion in real-time.
-Applied text featurization techniques BOW, TFIDF, Word2Vec, Average Word2Vec, Tfidf weighted word2vec text featurization techniques, then trained various ML models. **Logistic Regression** with **TFIDF** Vectorization turns out to be the best model with AUROC of **0.982** with and **93**% accuracy.
+Applied text featurization techniques BOW, TFIDF, Word2Vec, Average Word2Vec, Tfidf weighted word2vec text featurization techniques, then trained various ML models. **Logistic Regression** with **TFIDF** Vectorization turns out to be the best model with AUROC of **0.982** and **93**% accuracy.

 -------